 If a student is absent the day the assignment is due, it will be due on the day that the student returns to school.
-If a student is absent the day the assignment is given, one day for each day the student has been absent +1 will be allowed for make-up work.
-It is the student's responsibility to find out what work was missed (as stated in the Parent/Student Handbook) and complete in the allotted time.
+If a student is absent the day the assignment is given, one day for each day the student has been absent +1 day will be given for make-up work.
+It is the student's responsibility to find out what work was missed (as stated in the Parent/Student Handbook) and complete it in the allotted time.